TeamIlluminati/G1ANT/Linkedin Addon/Commands/LinkedinSearchCommand.md

 ## Example

-This script opens chrome browser and runs a search for the required input;
+This script opens chrome browser and runs a search in Linkedin for the given input.

 ```G1ANT
 linkedin.login email <Enter your loginid here> pword <Enter your password here>